We hold the major correspondence series of the Surveyor General's Office (GRG 35/2).

 Types of records

-Correspondence files consist of:
+Correspondence files contain:

 - memoranda of action taken

-- internal reports or inquiries
+- reports or inquiries

 The correspondence focuses on matters requiring survey expertise: